guilherme0893/Trybewallet/README.md

 # Introduction

 This projects is focused on creating an expense-controlling table, in short words a kind of wallet.
 Here, React JS was the main tool used for creating the interface, and Redux was used for handling the application states.
 For the styles and CSS, TailWind CSS framework was chosen, along with some inline styling.
+Currencies and exchange rates are provided by Awesome API (https://economia.awesomeapi.com.br/json/all)

 # Major features